-On 10 March 2022, the Beirut Executive Bureau (BEB) issued a conservatory attachment in an amount of US\$3.12 million approximately pursuant to a final award issued by the LAMC.
+US\$3.12 million approximately pursuant to a final award issued by the LAMC.
 The order placed a conservatory attachment on several properties, financial assets and shareholdings of the Bank.

-On 14 April 2022, the BEB expanded the scope of the conservatory attachment on additional properties, financial assets and shareholdings of the Bank.
+On 29 April 2022, the Bank filed a request for lifting the conservatory attachment against the submission of a bank guarantee.